|

 When the first Jay who sang 'She Cried' for Jay and the Americans left the group, I got to audition for them.
 Jay Black got the job over me, became the lead singer and sang 'Come a Little Bit Closer' and all the other hits they had.
 I never even thought that years later I would be writing songs for Jay and the Americans!

 Another good story of those same times...
 I started going to Adelphi College and transferred to American University.
-Financially my family was struggling so I worked 'the steam tables' in the university cafeteria while attending classes.
 There was this fellow student who I got to become friends with who would always be sitting in the same corner with her friends singing folk songs.
 Cass Elliot was her name, The Mamas and the Papas became her fame.

 Author's note: My John Sebastian friendship has stood the test of time.
 On June 23, 2004 I sang 'Do You Believe in Magic' with him at NY Governor George Pataki's celebration of the new Woodstock Museum at a private party in the Governor's Mansion in Albany, N.Y.
 Melanie also sang for the Governor and honors were bestowed on Mike Lang and myself.